Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 ### 1.0 Prerequisites

+1. Verify if kernel version is 3.10.0-1062 (for centos-7.7) or 3.10.0-1127 (for centos-7.8), using: `$ uname -r`
-1. You'll need to set up SSC, Cloud VM, or a local VM on VMWare Fusion or Oracle VirtualBox.
+2. You'll need to set up SSC, Cloud VM, or a local VM on VMWare Fusion or Oracle VirtualBox.
-2. As a CORTX contributor you will need to refer, clone, contribute, and commit changes via the GitHub server.
-You can access the latest code via [Github](https://github.com/Seagate/cortx).
-3. You'll need a valid GitHub Account.
-4. Before you clone your Git repository, you'll need to create the following:
+3. Before you clone your Git repository, you'll need to create the following:
     1. Follow the link to generate the [SSH Public Key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).
     2. Add the newly created SSH Public Key to [Github](https://github.com/settings/keys).
     3. When you clone your Github repository, you'll be prompted to enter your GitHub Username and Password.
 Refer to the article to [Generate Personal Access Token or PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).